-Modifications of the race program, race instructions, as well as any other Race Committee notifications and decisions, protest judge hearing or decisions, will be displayed on the official information board or announced at riders briefing.
+Modifications of the race program, race instructions, as well as any other Race Committee notifications and decisions, any instruction specific to the venue, protest judge hearing or decisions, have to be exact and clear with the reference to the rule changed and will be displayed on the official information board or announced at riders briefing.
 Each pilot is responsible to consult this board before, during and after each Event.